bigeasy/cadence/design.markdown

 })(".", +(new Date()) - 1000 * 60 * 10);
 ```

-Having delved into the implementation, I now see a pattern that can be resused
+Having delved into the implementation, I now see a pattern that can be reused
 across steps, sub-cadences and fix-up cadences.